jelhan/croodle/README.md

 This is an alpha version.
 Changes could brake backward compatibility.
 Also it is not well tested and some features are missing.
 It is not ment for productive use yet.

-Croodle is inspired by [ZeroBin](https://github.com/sebsauvage/ZeroBin) and of course by Doodle.
+Croodle is inspired by [ZeroBin](https://github.com/sebsauvage/ZeroBin) (now called [PrivateBin](https://github.com/PrivateBin/PrivateBin)) and of course by Doodle.

 ## Security notice

 As any other web application based end-to-end encryption Croodle could be attacked by an injection of malicious code on serverside or threw a man-in-the-middle attack.
 If an attacker could inject for example JavaScript, he would be able to read decrypted content in the browser or the encryption key used and send it to a server under his controll.

 Therefore you have to
 * use an encrypted connection to the server hosting Croodle.
-In most use cases this will be an httpS connection.
-We strongly recomend people hosting Croodle to force an encrypted connection.
+In most use cases this will be an HTTPS connection.
+We strongly recomend people hosting Croodle to force an encrypted connection and test their configuration with [SSLLabs](https://www.ssllabs.com/ssltest/).
 * trust the server.

 You could check for an attack like this by analysing the source code retrieved from server and/or using developer tools of your browser and check what data is send over the network or stored in cookies, localStorage or similar browser techniques.